Expats Have To Pay For NHS Care

-Within the UK, free NHS treatment is provided on the basis of someone being ‘ordinarily resident’.
+If you are classed as ‘ordinarily resident’ in the UK (basically if the UK is your permanent home) you will be entitled to free hospital treatment through the NHS.
+Provided you are in the UK on a lawful and properly settled basis you are able to use the NHS.
 It is not dependent upon nationality, payment of UK taxes, national insurance contributions, being registered with a GP, having an NHS number or owning property in the UK.

 People Living Outside The EEA

-People who live outside the EEA, including former UK residents, should now make sure they are covered by personal health insurance, unless an exemption applies to them.
+People who live outside the EEA, including former UK residents, should make sure they are covered by personal health or travel insurance, unless an exemption applies to them.
 Anyone who does not have insurance will be charged at 150% of the NHS national tariff for any care they receive.

-The NHS tariff price for a normal maternity birth is £2,188.
+The NHS tariff price for a normal maternity birth can range from £2,244 to £3282.
 For a major hip operation with an intermediate stay in hospital it is £7,826.
 So for non-residents without proper insurance cover these would cost £3,282 and £11,739 respectively.

 There is also no change for armed forces members, war pensioners and armed forces compensation scheme recipients and their families, who are not required to have formerly been an ordinary resident of the UK.